-The bottom line: You need a digital strategy if you want to achieve B2B sales and B2B marketing success in 2021.
+The bottom line is that you need a digital strategy to achieve B2B sales and marketing success in 2023.

 Not quite sure how to make this work for you?
 Drop us a note.
 After all, this is what we do best.